 Chinese moon moths are sexually dimorphic.
 The males have longer tails and are usually yellow or neon-pink in color.
 In contrast, the female moths are plumper than the males.
 These moths are generally found in deep mountainous forests of China, where the climate is humid and cool.

-As an adult, the moth has a rather short life, living a maximum of 10 to 12 days.
+As an adult, Chinese moon moths have a rather short life, living a maximum of 10 to 12 days.
 Males live shorter than females as the latter have more fat reserves.
 Males of the species tend to be the most frantic among all moon months.
 “When stressed or otherwise disturbed they may go wild and start flapping their wings hysterically and ram themselves into objects.
 They may also drop themselves on the floor.
 This behavior is the cause of their short-lived beauty: most specimens will be completely worn out and torn after three days,” according to Breeding Butterflies.

 For breeders, the Chinese moon moth is one of the more difficult species to raise in captivity.
 Newcomers are well-advised to steer clear from attempting to raise them.
 Only those who have extensive experience in raising other moth species should try their hand at raising Chinese moon moths.